FSA: The simple way to save for health and dependent care expenses

 The Port of Seattle offers two types of Flexible Spending Accounts (FSAs):

 - A Healthcare FSA can help you and your eligible dependents save money on eligible healthcare expenses by putting aside pre-tax income to pay these costs.

 - A Dependent care FSA (described in further detail below) may be used to pay for eligible child care expenses for dependent children under age 13, or adult care expenses for qualifying adult dependents.

-You can contribute pretax dollars from your paycheck, up to the Internal Revenue Service (IRS) limit of $2,850 in 2022 and the limit of $3,050 in 2023.
+You can contribute pretax dollars from your paycheck, up to the Internal Revenue Service (IRS) limit of $3,050 in 2024.
 Your full contribution is available at the start of the plan year to pay for eligible health care expenses.
 It covers you, your spouse, and/or your tax dependents for:

 - Copays, coinsurance, and deductibles

 - Dental expenses like orthodontia, crowns, and bridges

 - Vision expenses like LASIK eye surgery, glasses, and contacts

 Visit the PayFlex website to learn more about Common FSA-eligible expenses.

 Any current, regular Port employee may participate in a Healthcare FSA.
 This includes those who are not eligible for Port-sponsored healthcare coverage, such as represented employees covered under other plans.
 Eligible employees may sign up for an FSA during open enrollment in the fall.
 Employees new to the Port have 30 days to enroll in an FSA for the current year.